- This event has passed.

 We are happy to encourage professional photographers to use our wonderful pumpkin patch for photoshoots too, subject to the following conditions.

-For the comfort and safety of all our visitors, and considering the fact that the pumpkin patch is part of Rougham Estate which is private land, all professional, commercial, for-profit, paid-for or “organised” photoshoots require a license and must be pre-booked and authorised by Rougham Estate.
+For the comfort and safety of all our visitors, and considering the fact that the pumpkin patch is part of Rougham Estate which is private land, all professional, commercial, for-profit, paid-for or “organised” photoshoots require a licence and must be pre-booked and authorised by Rougham Estate.

 Drone use is strictly prohibited unless pre-arranged and authorised by Rougham Estate.
 It should be undertaken during hours when the site is not open to the public, and will incur a fee.